cbohnert67/Objective-Data-Scientist/README.md

 # Objective Data Scientist !

-A carefully designed learning plan for becoming a skilled Data Scientist with Python.
+A carefully selected learning resource for becoming a skilled Data Scientist with Python.

 ## Mathematical Foundations

 A solid foundation of mathematics is required to get ready for Data Science.

-### Multivariable Calculus
+### Multivariable Calculus: the mathematics of change in several dimensions.

 [The Calculus of Functions of Several Variables](http://www.synechism.org/wp/the-calculus-of-functions-of-several-variables/)